 The HR process in tech — a true story

-by Andreea Rugescu, Mellisa Taizs • almost 2 years ago • 4 min read
+by Andreea Rugescu, Mellisa Taizs • about 2 years ago • 4 min read

 Working in tech has many facets, but one thing we know for sure: the industry is developing at a pace at which the tech talent is hard to keep up with.
 This translates into high competitiveness between tech companies when hiring and a seasoned process for HRs working in tech.